 Commenting on the survey’s results, Melanie McDonald, Head of Marketing and Communications at Anglian Home Improvements said: “The cost of running a household is radically increasing due to rising energy prices and food inflation.
 So as we head into the winter months and energy consumption increases, it’s more important than ever for people to look at ways they can improve their energy efficiency.

 “There are lots of quick, easy things we can all do straight away and there are also many ways in which homeowners can improve the efficiency of their property for the longer term.
-Installing the best thermal windows on the market, for instance, will ensure they get the maximum return on investment and benefit for many years to come.”
+Installing the best thermal double glazing on the market, for instance, will ensure they get the maximum return on investment and benefit for many years to come.”